Logan Pass water system temporarily down

 David Restivo, NPS

-Glacier National Park is open every day of the year.
+Glacier National Park is open every day of the year and visitors can enter the park at anytime.
 Winter weather tends to dictate when most visitor facilities open and close.
 Generally from late May to early September, facilities are open to welcome summer visitors.

 Many people enjoy the "off-seasons" as a time when the park is a bit quieter.
 Fall can be spectacular, but visitors will need to be more self reliant, as facilities begin to close down for the season.
 Winter provides a carpet of snow that makes for some good cross-country skiing opportunities.
 Spring tends to arrive late and last a very brief time, but can provide an interesting and quiet experience.